GUIDE Guide to Bathing in Japan Become an expert in Japanese bathing etiquette

 Most facilities have separate baths for male and female guests.
 In these facilities, remove all clothing before entering.
 A few facilities will have shared baths, and in these places, a swimsuit is required.

 Take a shower before entering the baths.
 If you are at a hot spring, shampoo, body wash and towels will be provided, but if you are at a public bath, you need to rent or bring your own.
 Each shower has a stool and bucket.
 Take a seat, and pour hot water over yourself using the bucket.
 Make sure to turn off the water when not in use, and be mindful not to splash others.

 Once you're clean, you can enter the baths.
 Do not put your towel or other items in the water, instead put it to the side.
 You should also tie up your hair.
-Remember that the baths are for bathing and not swimming, however tempting it might be to do so.
+Remember that the baths are for bathing and not swimming.
 The water in the baths may be very hot.
 Dip a toe in to acclimatize and make sure to take frequent breaks.

 If you feel uncomfortable being naked in front of others or are worried about your tattoos, you can always look for private charter baths, called kashikiri, or a ryokan (traditional Japanese inn) with rooms that have en-suite baths.
 These typically come at a premium price but may be worth it for a fuller Japanese cultural experience.

 out of found this information helpful.